jrgrant/hass_ids_hyyp/README.md

 **Version 1.3.0**
 - Added Binary sensor which shows which zone triggered the alarm.

-    The sensor binary_sensor.[zone_name]_trigger is normally FALSE.
+    The sensor binary_sensor.[zone_name]_trigger is normally `False`.
-    If the alarm triggers this binary sensor will turn to TRUE on the zone that has triggered the alarm.
+    If the alarm triggers this binary sensor will turn to `True` on the zone that has triggered the alarm.
-        (Note multiple sensors can trigger the alarm at the same time if it's armed) The sensor will  remain TRUE for 1 update cycles and then go back to FALSE (You should handle any home assistant triggers with automations)
+        (Note multiple sensors can trigger the alarm at the same time if it's armed) The sensor will remain `True` for 1 update cycles and then go back to `False` (You should handle any home assistant triggers with automations)
-    The sensor may remain TRUE for 2 update cycles depending on how the alarm is synchronized with the update poll.
+    The sensor may remain `True` for 2 update cycles depending on how the alarm is synchronized with the update poll.
     Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented
 - Bumped API dependency